NCSC History Timeline

 - Ashtonhurst Fours at Manchester

-1940-50 - OK, I know, this is earlier but I really should mention that Newcastle were racing Test Matches against Edinburgh and Catterick Army Camp, for whom Jack Hiscock was a rider!
+1940-50 - OK, I know, this is earlier but I really should mention that Newcastle were racing Test Matches against Edinburgh, a few London teams and Catterick Army Camp, for whom Jack Hiscock was a rider!

 1965 - Moorland Crescent Mob start riding.

 1966 - They move to Monkchester Recreation Ground - do three away Challenge trips to Middlesborough, Edinburgh and Halifax and Test Matches against South Shields.

 1967 - Local league under way plus NACSA Team and Individual rounds home and away.